AdaCore/learn/courses/advanced-spark/chapters/type_contracts.rst

 This code is correct.

-It is valid to use a type with Static_Predicate for the value tested in a case statement.
-This is not true for Dynamic_Predicate.
+It is valid to use a type with :ada:`Static_Predicate` for the value tested in a case statement.
+This is not true for :ada:`Dynamic_Predicate`.

 Example #5